The icon indicates free access to the linked research on JSTOR.

 Such visitors ended up being the key to both museums’ successful increase in visitors during and after the Olympics.

 The museums involved in the study found that hosting specific exhibits related to the Olympic games themselves (with the word “Olympics” in the exhibition title even) and/or related to the history around the location increased their number of visitors.
-The Powerhouse Museum exhibited 100 Years of the Olympic Games: Treasures of Ancient Greece, for instance, and did remarkably well with 74% of viewers citing the specific exhibition as their motivating factor.
-They experienced a 24% increase in visitors when compared with traffic during the same period during the year prior.
+The Powerhouse Museum exhibited 100 Years of the Olympic Games: Treasures of Ancient Greece, for instance, and did remarkably well with 74 percent of viewers citing the specific exhibition as their motivating factor.
+They experienced a 24 percent increase in visitors when compared with traffic during the same period during the year prior.
 Even more importantly, both museums also saw an increase in visitors following the Olympics.

 Besides themed exhibitions, other factors leading to an increase in visitors include successful implementation of media and advertising to increase awareness about the exhibit as well as the physical proximity of the museum’s location to other events (not just being near the main events, but also being accessible during a time when certain roads might be blocked to help direct the large influx in city traffic).

-As Scott summarized, “the challenge for museums is to capitalize on these [mega] events and use them as an opportunity to build a profile and attract audiences.”
+As Scott summarizes, “the challenge for museums is to capitalize on these [mega] events and use them as an opportunity to build a profile and attract audiences.”
 The Powerhouse Museum did just that.
 For the 2004 Olympics in Athens, Greece, the Benaki Museum invited the Powerhouse Museum to launch a reciprocal exhibit there, as a bookend to the ancient Greek exhibit that Sydney had hosted.
 Entitled Our Place: Indigenous Australians Now, their exhibit gained much fanfare in Greece and then traveled to Beijing for the 2008 games.

 In Rio this summer, a number of exhibits are slated to run alongside the Olympic games.
 Olympic Games: Sport, Culture and Art will showcase archives from the Olympic Museum and the Olympic Studies Centre (IOC), including torches, uniforms, medals, and more.
 And in Destination Rio, the Olympic Museum will also celebrate Brazil’s rich cultural heritage, highlighting music, dance, and Brazil’s own athletes.
 If Scott’s findings hold, these exhibits should do pretty well for themselves.